Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Transport Complexity for Social-InterestCast

+For Table \ref{G-tab-total}, it is too complex to provide a clear insight on the results.
+To facilitate the understanding of our results, we choose a case of results and make them visualized.
+Figure \ref{fig-result-gamma3/2} illustrates the results for the case $1<\beta<2$ and $1<\varphi<\frac{3}{2}$.

-We mainly discuss the impacts of dissemination pattern exponent $\varphi$ on the transport complexity with social-multicast in this subsection.
-Our result demonstrates that the lower bound on transmission complexity for social-multicast is also in the range $\left[\Theta(n), \Theta(n^2)\right]$ with the exponents $\beta,\gamma$ and $\varphi$.
-An intuitive explanation is as follows: Under each social-multicast, a larger clustering exponent of dissemination pattern $\varphi$ leads to a smaller probability that the source chooses many destinations from its friends, which leads to a lower traffic load.
+Next, we mainly discuss the impacts of the clustering exponents of relationship degree $\gamma$, relationship formation $\beta$ and dissemination pattern $\varphi$ on the transport complexity.
+Our result demonstrates that the transport complexity for Social-InterestCast is \emph{non-increasing} within the range $\left[\Theta(n), \Theta(n^2)\right]$ in terms of the parameters $\gamma$, $\beta$, and $\varphi$.
+An intuitive explanation for this impact can be provided as follows: Under each Social-InterestCast, a larger clustering exponent of relationship degree $\gamma$ can limit the number of friends of each user into smaller upper bound with high probability, then leads to a lower transport complexity; a larger clustering exponent of relationship formation $\beta$ makes the followers more closer to each user with high probability, then possibly reduces the total transport distance of each Social-InterestCast session, finally also leads to a lower transport complexity; a larger clustering exponent of dissemination pattern $\varphi$ leads to a smaller probability that the source chooses larger number of destinations from its followers, which leads to a lower transport load.